nlppln/nlppln/README.md

 pip install -r requirements.txt python setup.py develop
 ```

+When installing in development mode, you don't need to downaload the CWL
+specifications of tools and workflows separately, because they are included in the
+source code.
+They can be found in the top-level [cwl directory](https://github.com/WhatWorksWhenForWhom/nlppln/tree/master/cwl) .

 For the GUI (currently, the GUI is available only in development mode):